 DON'T apply peer pressure:

 DO apply peer pressure:

-- Outside management or motivation may be needed to reach set goals. - People aren't concerned with how their behavior affects their team members. - Resentment builds. - Team members feel trusted and respected by their peers. - There is an extra prompt to get work done on time. - People feel a responsibility to get things done right.
+- Outside management or motivation may be needed to reach set goals. - People aren't concerned with how their behavior affects their team members. - done on time.People feel a responsibility to get things done right.